cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 ## Midterm

-The midterm will be given, tentatively, on the sixth week of the course.
-By then we will have been throught the Mechanics, and most of the Principles.
-The midterm will be a closed-books exam which I'm calibrating so that can finish in one hour.
+The midterm will be given, tentatively, on the eight week of the course.
+By then we will have been through the Mechanics, and some of the Principles.
+The midterm will be a closed-books exam which I'm calibrating so that you can finish in one hour.

 ## Final project